 Healthy workplaces go beyond preventing illness and promote good health

-Britain’s Healthiest Workplace has found that employees with flexible hours and the ability to work from home report lower absences and greater job satisfaction, and consider themselves to be in better physical and mental health.
-Those with inflexible hours, who are office-based and who face long commutes, are less productive and in poorer health.
+Britain’s Healthiest Workplace has found that employees with flexible hours and the ability to work from home report lower absences and greater job satisfaction.
+They also consider themselves to be in better physical and mental health.
+Simply put, inflexible hours affect employee wellbeing.
+Employees based in the office or facing long commutes are less productive, and in poorer health.

 Work can have a huge impact on our health

 As Professor Dame Sally Davies, Chief Medical Officer for England, writes for the Financial Times, “our work environment can have a substantial impact on our health and wellbeing.
 In 2015, some 440,000 cases of work-related stress, depression or anxiety and about 553,000 cases of work-related muscular skeletal disorders — including back problems, repetitive strain injury to wrists and other similar ailments — were recorded in Britain.
 In the same period, 23.3m days were lost to workrelated ill health, with mental illness and muscular-skeletal conditions accounting for the majority of days lost.”

 Employee health has a direct effect on productivity

 Davies goes on to say that “employees in good health can be up to three times as productive as those in poor health.”
 At Honeydew, this is no news to us.
 Above all, employee health is at the core of productivity.
 We help employers daily to achieve healthy attendance at work.
 Therefore, it is great to see more research into these themes and more organisations putting employee wellbeing on their agenda.